Max-Garza/MSDAIS/README.md

 ## FILE CONVENTIONS
 A prefix containing a string of three numbers use each number to define an attribute about the file.
 The first number denotes the family, the second denotes the semester a class was taken, and the third helps alphabetize the files by course name within a semester.
 * 1.X.X.
-Family - Final notes taken for a concept or class
+Family - Notes taken for a concept or class
   * 1.0.0.
 All Notes - A collection of notes across all classes
   * 1.1.1.
 Analytics - A collection of notes relevant to Analytics
   * 1.1.2.
 Computing for Data Analytics - A collection of notes relevant to Computing for Data Analytics